 Tim Garcia is a Partner of Hassans (since 2014) and leads our team specialising in international cross-border corporate, commercial and tax work.
 His clients are primarily ‘blue-chip’ multinationals, major private equity houses, and substantial family offices, who rely on him as a considered, innovative and practical advisor, as well as trusted non-executive director for many of their entities.

-His expertise includes corporate substance and governance, structuring, servicing and divestment of investments, re-domiciliations and cross-border mergers, M&A, financing and re-structuring transactions [including in Chapter 11 scenarios], liquidations and broader insolvency aspects, limited partnerships, as well as a whole range of general commercial transactions.
+His expertise (which also covers all Gibraltar tax aspects as well as its interplay with a large variety of jurisdictions with which Gibraltar companies and individuals may interact) includes corporate substance and governance, structuring, servicing and divestment of investments, employee stock options, re-domiciliations, relocations (and establishment by way of branch or otherwise) of businesses and individuals to Gibraltar (in both the corporate and private client space), cross-border mergers, M&A, financing and re-structuring transactions [including in Chapter 11 scenarios], liquidations and broader insolvency aspects, limited partnerships, as well as a whole range of general commercial transactions.

 Some of his recent work highlights include his role as lead Gibraltar adviser on:

 - a business combination of a SPAC with a leading technology and investment group in the digital assets sector (within which a Gibraltar company plays a primary role);

 - the establishment of a place of business in Gibraltar for a dual NYSE and LSE listed leading commercial legal finance provider;

 - an acquisition by way of merger of substantial interests in a bitcoin mining group by an information technology company;

 - a divestment and optimised repatriation of proceeds of container-ship interests by a leading NYSE listed global alternative investment management firm;